Languages of Pakistan: Persian

-Persian was the official of the region up until the late 19th century when the English passed several laws to replace it with local languages.
+Persian was the official language of the region up until the late 19th century when the English passed several laws to replace it with local languages.
 Persian had a long history in the lands of Pakistan and was the cultural language of the erstwhile Mughal Empire, a continuation since the introduction of the language by Central Asian Turkic invaders who migrated into the Indian Subcontinent, and the patronisation of it by the earlier Turko-Persian Delhi Sultanate.
 Persian was officially abolished as a language of administration with the arrival of the British: in Sindh in 1843 and in Punjab in 1849.

-Today the eastern Dari dialect of Persian is spoken by refugees from Afghanistan and a small number of local Balochistani Hazara community.
+Today, the eastern Dari dialect of Persian is spoken by some Afghans in Pakistan and a small number of local Balochistani Hazara community.
 A larger number of Pakistani Hazaras speak Hazaragi dialect.
 In the Madaklasht valley of Chitral, the Madaklashti dialect of Tajik Persian is spoken by the descendants of ironmongers from Badakhshan who settled there in the eighteenth century.